rhyskeepence/scalaunit/README.md

-ScalaUnit is a modern testing framework for Scala.
+ScalaUnit is a test assertion framework for Scala and Scala.JS.

+It builds on top of JUnit, and is intended to be used as a lightweight alternative to specs2 and ScalaTest.

 [![Join the chat at https://gitter.im/rhyskeepence/scalaunit](https://badges.gitter.im/rhyskeepence/scalaunit.svg)](https://gitter.im/rhyskeepence/scalaunit?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-## Features (Currently a Wish-list)
+## Features

-- A single way of defining a test (the test method)
 - A simple assertion syntax, that doesn't require tests to be littered with thousands of implicit conversions that slow down IntelliJ and confuse the user
 - Exceptions, rather than return values, to control failure, which allows assertions to be used anywhere
 - An assertion macro, that shows as much context as possible (for example, printing the code exactly as written, rather than the line number or stack trace of the error)
 - A hamcrest-inspired matcher framework, that produces helpful error messages designed for humans, allowing you to make the mental leap from **"The test is angry"** to fixing the problem in the shortest space of time.
-- Composible matchers, which maintain human readable messages
+- Composable matchers, which maintain human readable messages
 - Type-safe matchers, preventing successful compilation of tests that will never pass
-- Tests can be filtered easily using patterns specified from command line arguments
-- SBT integration, of course, with a focus on experience.
-This means succinct output for passing tests and lots of help for failing tests.
-- IntelliJ integration
-- Allow the combination of ScalaUnit tests, ScalaCheck, and other Scala testing frameworks into a single test suite.
+- Full IDE integration including the ability to run single tests (because JUnit)

 ## Example

 ```
+  import org.junit._
   import scalaunit._

-  object GizmometerTest extends Test {
+  object GizmometerTest {

-    test("Addition (using a simple Boolean check)") = {
+    @Test addition() = {
       assert( (2 + 2) == 5 )
     }

-    test("Addition (using the equalTo Matcher)") = {
+    @Test additionUsingTheEqualToMatcher() = {
       assert(2 + 2, equalTo(5))
     }

-    test("Throws an exception") = {
+    @Test throwsAnException() = {
       throw new RuntimeException("Oops")
     }

   }
 ```

 ## Output

-(imagine this in full technicolour)

 Notes:
 - Context is important, so the assertion failure starts by showing the filename, line number and code that produced the failure.